pythononwheels/smart_chart/README.txt

 ### 1st tool: create_bubble_chart.py
-    function: generates a bubble chart from csv input. configurable through a config file (see: bubble_chart_config.py) Output graphs can be seen in the wiki.
+    function: generates a bubble chart from csv input. configurable through a config file (see: bubble_chart_config.py) Output graphs can be seen in the github wiki.

+### 2nd tool: create_bar_chart.py
+    function: generates a bar chart from csv input. configurable through a config file
+    Output graphs can be seen in the girhub wiki.

+### 1st tool: create_tree_chart.py
+    function: generates a tree chart from csv input. configurable through a config file
+    Output graphs can be seen in the github wiki.

 ### Test it
     A csv sample input and a config file is included, so